yhw086/PowerOutageClassifier/README.md

 ---
 ## Baseline Model
-For the baseline model, we used three features `Climate.region`, `Res.sales`, `Outage.duration` to predict if the power outage is caused by the 'severe weather' in original feature `Cause.category` (which is the 1 in the transformed feature `Cause.dummy`) by using the Desition Tree Classifier.
+For the baseline model, we used three features `Climate.region`, `Res.sales`, `Outage.duration` to predict if the power outage is caused by the 'severe weather' in the original feature `Cause.category` (which is the 1 in the transformed feature `Cause.dummy`) by using the Desition Tree Classifier.

 **Features Used**:
 - `Climate.region` (Nomial Category): is the U.S. Climate regions as specified by the National Centers for Environmental Information.
 This feature is of data type 'object'.